Holiday Marketing Ideas for Small Businesses

 How many employees do you have?
 How much of your November sales occur on this day?
 Could you make up for those sales over Saturday, Sunday, and Cyber Monday?

 Prior to the pandemic, consumers were showing signs of Black Friday fatigue.
 People were no longer excited about physically standing in long lines looking for deals in crowded stores.
 Some online shopping was already occurring but COVID-19 completely eliminated the physical 2020 Black Friday as most consumers shrank their shopping lists and moved all shopping online.
-While the pandemic may have caused this drastic shift, it is now here to stay.

 If you close physical doors to the public and broadcast your intent to offer your employees a joyous, restful, and complete Thanksgiving, you can get attention from consumers who value businesses that treat their employees well.